Francesco I d'Este: Biography

 Born on 6 September 1610, Francesco was the son of Alfonso III d'Este, Duke of Modena and Isabella of Savoy.
-After the outbreak of the Thirty Years' War he sided with Spain and invaded the duchy of Parma, but upon visiting to Spain to claim his reward, he could only acquire Correggio by a payment of 230,000 florins.
+He married Maria Caterina Farnese in 1631.

-Later followed the First War of Castro, in which Francesco's Modena joined Venice and Florence and sided with the Dukes of Parma against Barberini Pope Urban VIII, aiming to reconquer Ferrara.
-The war ended without any particular gain for the Modenese.
+During the First War of Castro, Francesco joined Venice and Florence and sided with the Dukes of Parma against Pope Urban VIII, aiming to reconquer Ferrara.
 As again no help had come from Spain, Francesco allied with France through the intercession of Cardinal Mazarin.
-When he however failed to conquer Cremona, and as the situation of the Thirty Years' War seemed to be favourable for Spain, the Duke sought for an agreement with the latter.
-He returned to the service of France by marrying his son and heir Alfonso to Laura Martinozzi, Mazarin's niece.
+Francesco, with a French army, failed to conquer Cremona in 1646 and 1647, and as the situation of the Thirty Years' War seemed to be favourable for Spain, the Duke sought for an agreement with the latter.

+Francesco returned to the service of France by marrying his son and heir Alfonso to Laura Martinozzi, Mazarin's niece.
+After his wife, Maria's death in 1646, Francesco married her sister Vittoria Farnese who died 1649.
+His last marriage was to Lucrezia Barberini, daughter of Taddeo Barberini.

 After successful resistance to a Spanish invasion from their territories in Milan, he fought alongside France and Savoy, conquering Alessandria and Valenza in 1656–1657 with the help of his son.
 In 1658 he conquered Mortara but, struck by malaria, died in Santhià soon afterwards.
-After Maria's death in 1646, he married her sister Vittoria Farnese who died 1649.

-His last marriage was to Lucrezia Barberini (1628–1699), daughter of Taddeo Barberini with whom his troops had fought during the First War of Castro.
-He had a total of eleven children; two of them, Alfonso and Rinaldo, were later Dukes of Modena.

 Although a skillful military commander, Francesco was renowned for his upright character and religious ideals.
 He enriched Modena with the construction of the Ducal Palace of Modena, the large Teatro della Spelta, the Villa delle Pentetorri, a port on an enlarged Naviglio channel and the restoration of the Cittadella.

 Francesco in Art

 Francesco was immortalized by Bernini in a sculpture made around 1650–1651 (Este Gallery and Museum, Modena).
 It culminates the master sculptor's revolution in portraiture.
 Much of the freedom and spontaneity of the bust of Cardinal Scipione Borghese is kept, but it is united with a heroic pomp and grandiose movement that portray the ideals of the Baroque age as much as the man.
 This style of sculpting would later also be seen in the bust of Louis XIV.
-According to Howard Hibbard, Bernini's portrait bust of Francesco I and the Louis XIV bust "set the standard for monarchical portraiture up to the time of the French Revolution" (126-8).
+According to Howard Hibbard, Bernini's portrait bust of Francesco I and the Louis XIV bust "set the standard for monarchical portraiture up to the time of the French Revolution".